Tuition and Fees

 Stipends, Grants & Loan Forgiveness

 Stipends may be available to candidates accepted into the Special Education B.Ed.
 Early Childhood/Early Childhood SPED, B.Ed.
-Exceptional Students and Elementary Education, or Post-Baccalaureate Certificate in SPED program.
+Exceptional Students and Elementary Education, Post-Baccalaureate Certificate in SPED or M.Ed.T. dual Secondary Education/SPED program.
 Upon completion of all program requirements, the recipient is expected to teach special education in a Hawaii DOE school for a minimum of 3 years.

 Federal Teacher Loan Forgiveness – SPED teachers at Title I schools can qualify for up to $17,500 in loan forgiveness.
 Title I Schools serve low-income families.
 Contact email@example.com for specifics